the-themis-benchmarks/home/README.md

 * `--simple` outputs the checking result to the terminal for quick check (You can substitute `--simple` with `--csv FILE_PATH` to output the checking results into a CSV file).
 * Use `-h` to see the detailed list of command options.

-An example output could be (In this case, the target bug, `ActivityDiary`'s `#118`, was not found by Moneky in the five runs):
+An example output could be (In this case, the target bug, `ActivityDiary`'s `#118`, was not found by Moneky in all the five runs):

 <details>
 <summary>**click to see the sample output.**</summary>